TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/download_and_install.md

       other versions of openssl, https://wiki.openssl.org/index.php/Binaries

   - In Linux,
-    - The v1.1.1 is important, OpenSSL 3.0 won't work with the current signing scripts of SDK.
-So if you have Ubuntu 18.04, do below in Linux Ubuntu shell to install openssl
+    -  So if you have Ubuntu 22.04, do below in Linux Ubuntu shell to install openssl

             $ sudo apt install openssl

-	- If you have an Ubuntu version higher than that, make sure that you install the 1.1.1 version.
-You can get the 1.1.1 packages from http://security.ubuntu.com/ubuntu/pool/main/o/openssl/.
+	- Make sure that you install the v1.1.1 or v3 of OpenSSL.
+You can get the v1.1.1 or v3 packages from http://security.ubuntu.com/ubuntu/pool/main/o/openssl/.
 The packages required are openssl, libssl and libssl-dev

 - Test "openssl" by doing below on a command prompt and make sure there is no error.
 Example output on Windows is shown below,

         C:\> openssl version
         OpenSSL 1.1.1k  25 Mar 2021

+    OR

+        ~/workarea/mcu_plus_sdk$ openssl version
+        OpenSSL 3.0.2 15 Mar 2022 (Library: OpenSSL 3.0.2 15 Mar 2022)

 \cond SOC_AM64X || SOC_AM243X